Aryan0610/Food-Recipe-generator-chatbot-/README.md

 ## ***Setup Instructions*** ##
 *Step 1*: Clone the Repository
-Clone this repository to your local machine:
+Clone this repository to your local machine and extract the zip file which include the dataset for chatbot:

 *Step 2*: Install Dependencies
 Create a virtual environment and install the required libraries: